Russian War Relief: Aid distributed

 A wide array of medical and humanitarian aid was provided to the Russian war effort by Russian War Relief.
 Some products distributed during the first year of the war included typhus and malaria medication, hospital field tents, x-ray film, surgical implements, sterilization equipment, and artificial sweetener.

+Intelligence operations

+Russian War Relief was a front organization for the USSR with ties to Soviet Intelligence agents.
+Saville Sax was introduced to Soviet agents by his mother, Bluma, who worked for Russian War Relief.
+Sax was roommates with Theodore Hall who worked on the Manhattan Project.
+Sax recruited Hall who gave a detailed description of the "Fat Man" plutonium bomb, and of several processes for purifying plutonium, to Soviet intelligence.

 Officials

 Fred Myers, who later founded the Humane Society of the United States (HSUS), served as director of public relations and was later promoted to Executive Director.
 The chairman of Russian War Relief was Edward C. Carter, chairman of the National Committee for Medical Aid to the Soviet Union, a member of the Executive Committee of the American Russian Institute, and secretary general of the Institute of Pacific Relations.

 From 1942, the fund was headed by Allen Wardwell.